plt3/movie-guide/README.md

 # movie-guide

-> Django Webapp for Leonard Maltin's Movie Guide with data extracted from books in multiple PDF and ePub files
+> Django webapp for Leonard Maltin's Movie Guide with data extracted from books in multiple PDF and ePub files

 ## Installation and Running: